90+ Natural Food Dye Alternatives for Sensory Activities

 Is your home dye-free?
-Check out these 90+ natural food colouring alternatives that can be used for cooking, crafts or sensory play!
-These all-natural food colouring substitutes are a great way to replace synthetic dyes in all of your homemade recipes.
+Check out these 90+ natural food coloring alternatives that can be used for cooking, crafts or sensory play!
+These all-natural food coloring substitutes are a great way to replace synthetic dyes in all of your homemade recipes.

 Whether you are concerned about food allergies, health impacts or the possibility that they might cause hypersensitivity in kids, there are lots of reasons why you may want to swap out artificial dyes for more natural food-based dyes.

-And if you’ve been wondering what to use instead of food colouring, you’ve come to the right place.
-I’ve rounded up all of the natural food colouring options that I could find and listed them below in one handy guide!
+And if you’ve been wondering what to use instead of food coloring, you’ve come to the right place.
+I’ve rounded up all of the natural food coloring options that I could find and listed them below in one handy guide!

-These dye-free food colouring alternatives can be used in a variety of ways, including to colour your food naturally or as an all-natural means to dye your play dough and other sensory materials.
+These dye-free food coloring alternatives can be used in a variety of ways, including to color your food naturally or as an all-natural means to dye your play dough and other sensory materials.

 Infographic showing 36 natural food colouring alternatives for 12 different colours.

-Before you get started with these homemade recipes, here are a few things you may want to bear in mind when replacing artificial food dyes with all-natural food colouring:
+Before you get started with these homemade recipes, here are a few things you may want to bear in mind when replacing artificial food dyes with all-natural food coloring:

-• Natural food colouring tends to produce more muted results than its synthetic counterpart, so keep your expectations realistic
+• Natural food coloring tends to produce more muted results than its synthetic counterpart, so keep your expectations realistic

 • If you are looking to produce really vibrant hues without adding excess liquid, stick with powdered alternatives